zheien/SC1015_A128_team7_MiniProject/README.md

 We subjected the dataset to a 80-20 train-test split.
 Then we subjected the data to the Random Forest Model as well as the K-Nearest Neighbour Model.
 1) Random Forest Classifier
-  Random Forest is ameta estimator that fits decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+  -Random Forest is ameta estimator that fits decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
 2) K-Nearest Neighbour
-  K-Nearest Neigbour is a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.
+  -K-Nearest Neigbour is a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.

 ## Conclusion